G-Marin/g-marin/Projects/Symbol Table Module/Description.md

 ## File Descriptions

-- `symtablelist.c`: Implementation of the SymTable ADT using a linked list for efficient memory management and constant-time length retrieval.
+- `symtablelist.c`: Implementation of the SymTable ADT using a linked list for efficient memory management.
 - `symtablehash.c`: Implementation of the SymTable ADT using a hash table with separate chaining for efficient storage and retrieval of bindings.
 It dynamically expands the number of buckets to accommodate a growing number of bindings.
 - `symtable.h`: Interface and function declarations for the SymTable ADT.
-Users can include this header file in their projects to use the SymTable module.